faithks/faithks.github.io/Enhancement-Two.md

 - Searching and filtering algorithms
 - Code refactoring for scalability and maintainability
 - Use of Enum types for data consistency

+#### Course Outcomes Met
+- Course outcome 3: Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices
+- Course outcome 4: Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals